Decomposition of convex high dimensional aggregative stochasticcontrol problems: Abstract

 \section{Abstract}

-We consider the framework of high dimensional stochastic control problem, in which the controls are aggregated in the cost function.
-As first contribution we introduce a modified problem, whose optimal control is under some reasonable assumptions an $\varepsilon$-optimal solution of the original problem.
+We consider the framework of convex high dimensional stochastic control problems, in which the controls are aggregated in the cost function.
+As first contribution, we introduce a modified problem, whose optimal control is under some reasonable assumptions an $\varepsilon$-optimal solution of the original problem.
 As second contribution, we present a decentralized algorithm whose convergence to the solution of the modified problem is established.
-Finally, we study the application to a problem of coordination of energy production and consumption of domestic appliances.
+Finally, we study the application of the developed tools in an engineering context, studying a coordination problem for large populations of domestic thermostatically controlled loads (TCLs).